SajidHussainabbasi/Calculator/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
+- As a user I want to see the display of my calculator   so I need a display
+- As a user I want to do some arithmetic operations  through numbers so I need a keypad
+- As a user I want to add,subtract,divide,multiplication so i need these buttons on my calculator

+- As a user I want to clear my display so i need a main button C on my calculator

 ## Must-Haves

-> these are necessary for basic usability

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- Simple arithmetic operations

 ## Should-Haves

-> these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+N/A

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_